devmusiczz/LegalGate/README.md

 e.g. this_is_secret_123

 `MONGODB_URI`
-e.g. mongodb cluster URI
+e.g. MongoDB cluster URI

 `STRIPE_SECRET`
-e.g. Secret key from stripe dashboard
+e.g. Secret key from the stripe dashboard

 `NODE_ENV`
 e.g. 'development' for local and 'production' for production